Task #363

 Finished loading the new TMAX, TMIN, and PRCP data (just under 12 hours) and creating the station index (just over 13 hours).
 I'm not going to bother with the other two indexes I did before until we determine that we actually need them.
 The new table currently stands at 1.48 billion records.

-Updated by Benoit Parmentier almost 12 years ago
+Updated by Benoit Parmentier over 12 years ago

 A short R script was added to select stations data from the postgres database created by Jim.
 The user must provide a polygon of the study area as well as the ghncd station locations.
 I ran one query for year 2010 and the period 2000 to 2010.
 Quality flags are preserved so we can now experiment with various screening options.